 Since 2007, I have recorded 1597 tracks in my room under the DJ Habett moniker (earlier demos do exist).
 This is grotesque but I needed to expell what had been stuck inside of me for years listening passively to the likes of Bob Dylan, Brian Eno or the MoWax label (to name a few).
 The sampler is my main tool but I try to distort it's use to a legit extremity that drives me insane.
 That "Free music for unfree people" move can't be summarized by this collection of best voted tracks but I can be wrong.
 Psychos can find a list of all the albums.
 To make it clear, I'm a selecta DJ (sampler/producer) as opposed as a mixing DJ (turntables/deck).

-I am not a DJ
+I am not an artist

 This may be a vain attempt to lure you into listening to my stuff but that's what it is.
-80 albums later, I still enjoy the physical process of operating machines and the mental exercise it takes to have something to record appearing before my ears.
+139 albums later, I still enjoy the physical process of operating machines and the mental exercise it takes to have something to record appearing before my ears.